pavankumarka/FPGA-Fabric-Design-Architecture-Workshop/2_open-fpga-arch-vpr-vtr.md

 ## Introduction to VPR

-VPR (Versatile Place and Route) is an open-source CAD tool used for:
+VPR (Versatile Place and Route) is an open-source CAD tool used for Net-list associated :

 1. Packing
 2. Placement